influxdata/telegraf/plugins/outputs/kinesis/README.md

 ### partitionkey

 This is used to group data within a stream.
-Currently this plugin only supports a single partitionkey.
-Manually configuring different hosts, or groups of hosts with manually selected partitionkeys might be a workable solution to scale out.
+If not set, and use_random_partitionkey is false, the metric name will be used as the partitionkey.

 ### use_random_partitionkey